 Teaching with Technology

 Effectiveness within an instructional context, not technological sophistication, is the key.
 For example, while a multimedia presentation using PowerPoint or Keynote with embedded audio and video can engage students intensely around a topic, there are times when the best vehicle to get an essential conceptual point across is a simple diagram on the chalkboard.
-GSIs must experiment a bit and decide when visuals or other electronic resources are useful for the discipline, the content, and the way they want students to use what they learn.
+GSIs must experiment and evaluate when visuals or other electronic resources are useful for the discipline, the content, and the way they want students to use what they learn.

 In This Section